Hook

 Track weekly.
 Adjust monthly.

-What to Do Next:
+What to Do Next

 - Use the readiness checklist above.
 Score your organization.
 If you're at 10+, proceed.
 If <10, address the gaps.

 - Budget $20K–$40K for a 12-week pilot.
-Prove the concept with one team.
+Prove the concept with one team before scaling.

 Author Bio

 I'm Adriano Junior, a senior software engineer with 16 years of experience and 250+ completed projects.
 I specialize in AI integration, custom web applications, and backend systems using Laravel, React, Node.js, and AWS.
-I've helped mid-market and enterprise companies implement AI for customer support, document processing, and revenue optimization.
+I've helped mid-market and enterprise companies implement AI for customer support, document processing, and revenue improvement.
 Learn more at adriano-junior.com or check out my case studies.